 This list took WORK.
 I Googled, searched Yelp, asked Instagram, then personally checked out ALL of these places for you in search of the best matcha desserts Austin has to offer!
 So, if you’re feeling like something sweet with an excellent matcha flavor, here’s a pretty good list to get you started.

-Note: I specifically looked for matcha desserts – frozen treats, pastries, cakes… etc. I did not include any matcha lattes or matcha boba tea.
+Note: I specifically looked for matcha desserts – ice cream, frozen treats, pastries, cakes… etc. I did not include any matcha lattes or matcha boba tea.
 Diving into matcha lattes could be a lifetime’s work on its own!
 And you guys already know my favorite boba tea is from ShareTea in North Austin.

 In no particular order, let’s dive in: